wxjiao/ParroT/README.md

 Large language models (LLMs) like ChatGPT and GPT-4 have exhibited remarkable abilities on a wide range of natural language processing (NLP) tasks, including various machine translation abilities accomplished during chat.
 However, these models are only accessible through restricted APIs, which creates barriers to new research and advancements in the field.
 Therefore, we propose the ParroT framework to enhance and regulate the translation abilities during chat based on opensourced LLMs (e.g., [LLaMA](https://github.com/facebookresearch/llama)) and human written translation and evaluation data.
 Specifically, ParroT reformulates translation data into the instruction-following style, and introduces a “Hint” field for incorporating extra requirements to regulate the translation process.

 > Parrots are smart birds that can respond to simple commands or questions.
 The question is whether they're just mimicking, or really intelligent enough to communicate with humans.
-This is similar to what we think of LLMs.
+This is similar to what we currently speculate about LLMs.

 > Teaching right things